jmcamargoh/Disc_Music_Compressor/README.md

 # Disc Music Compressor
 This project aims to convey the understanding of parallel processing and virtualization of memory and CPU.
-It consists of a converter of *.aif* files into different formats, using threads to optimize its execution time and understand the operation of the CPU when several processes run at the same time
+It consists of a converter of *.aif* files into different formats, using threads to optimize its execution time and understand the operation of the CPU when several processes run at the same time.

 ## Related Information
 - The programming language used is *Python 3.11.0*.